Location - Paluma Range National Park, North Queensland, Australia

 Difficulty - 3, easy but steep

 Devil's Leap, also known as Peanut Falls or Hellman, is located in Paluma Range National Park about 60 kilometres (one hour driving) north of Townsville and well-known to the locals of the Townsville area.
 These falls are part of Little Crystal Creek and can be easily accessed via an unofficial dirt track just a few hundred meters below the heritage-listed bridge.
-The rock slides also provide an extra bit of fun (Devil's Slides / Peanut Slides).
+The rock slides also provide an extra bit of fun (may also be known as Devil's Slides or Peanut Slides).

 Be careful around cliffs, wet rocks, and fast-flowing water.
 Many people have been injured here; emergency services have had to be flown in on occasions, and some deaths have even occurred in Little Crystal Creek.
 Always check the pool for hazards before jumping.
 Beware of the water levels and dangerous of whitewater.